uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 <iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=e3e42657-f347-4b16-909d-b21e00b86980&autoplay=false&offerviewer=true&showtitle=false&showbrand=false&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="android ship demo" ></iframe>

+If this doesn't work for you go back and che
 ## Virtual Environment

 You may not always have an Android device available for testing and as your project expands it can take a while to do a full build each time you need to test.